 Where to place a second battery?

 As a second battery is required for a dual system, the question arises as to where it should be located within the vehicle.
-The locations for these second or house batteries has changed over time because of various reasons including available space traditionally under the bonnet.
-Quite a few of the new models don’t have sufficient space under the bonnet, and may offer better locations such as behind seats in vehicle or canopy areas.
+The locations for these second or house batteries have changed over time.
+Because of various reasons including available space traditionally under the bonnet.
+Quite a few of the new models don’t have sufficient space under the bonnet.
+It may offer better locations such as behind seats in vehicle or canopy areas.
 For example, the current Ford Ranger and Mazda BT50 have a space behind its rear passenger seat.

-In many cases the second battery does not have to be fixed permanently to the vehicle, as it can be configured as a portable or removable battery box.
+In many cases, the second battery does not have to be fixed permanently to the vehicle.
+It can be set as a portable or removable battery box.
 This method has grown in popularity due to the battery being able to go from the vehicle to the tent or camping area with the fridge or any other powered items used around the campsite.

 Portable battery packs are popular and ideal with dual setups

-As you can see there are many variables when it comes to setting up a correct dual battery system, from the types of vehicles to the different types of batteries, and this will all depend on the personal requirements of the user.
+As you can see there are many variables when it comes to setting up a correct dual battery system.
+These are the types of vehicles to different types of batteries.
+It will all depend on the personal requirements of the user.

 This is where Battery World can assist.
 All Battery World staff are extensively trained Batteryologists i.e., specialists when it comes to batteries.
 Most shops offer a fitting service with quality components at an affordable price.
-They have the expertise and the full technical support of the companies whose products they use as many of the components used require specific setups for the type of battery or equipment connected to them.
+They have the expertise and the full technical support of the companies whose products they use.
+Many of the components used require specific setups for the type of battery or equipment connected to them.

 Battery World offer a full range of products for Dual Battery Systems

 For example, Bainbridge Technologies have a unit called a Powertop.
 It has all of the basics in one unit.
 Others are made to the user’s particular needs by shops like Battery World and other recreational dealers.
-Some may contain DC to DC Charging units that also have high quality solar regulators and this alone can improve the input of power from your existing solar kit as many of the regulators on these kits are cheap and very inefficient.
+Some may contain DC to DC Charging units that also have high quality solar regulators.
+This alone can improve the input of power from your existing solar kit.
+Many of the regulators on these kits are cheap and very inefficient.

 The Baintech Powertop

-The battery types used for dual battery systems has also grown over the past few years.
-Once the Marine Battery was the mainstay in this area but now, we look past this to batteries that are designed particularly for these demanding applications.
+The battery types used for dual battery systems have also grown over the past few years.
+Once the Marine Battery was the mainstay in this area.
+Now, we look past this to batteries that are designed particularly for these demanding applications.
 The most common type of battery now used is the VRLA (Valve Regulated Lead Acid) or AGM for short.
 These are available from the entry level manufacturers to military quality specs made in the USA.
 Prices vary greatly and for most people a quality mid-range product with the right care will last many years.

 A sample of a Deep Cycle AGM battery

-Another thing to consider with your batteries, and often overlooked is, What to do with your battery when you get back from camping?
+Another thing to consider is, What to do with your battery when you get back from camping?
 If it’s in the vehicle and used the vehicles charging system will mostly look after it.
-However, if it’s a portable solution that’s been used and put aside recharging it on a quality multi stage charger is extremely important, even the battery under the bonnet will improve and last longer if its charged and maintained regularly.
-Battery world offer advise about this, and also have a full range of suitable battery chargers to keep your batteries in optimum condition.
+However, if it’s a portable solution that’s been used and put aside, recharging on a quality multi stage charger is extremely important.
+Even the battery under the bonnet will improve and last longer if its charged and maintained regularly.
+Battery world offers advice and has a full range of suitable battery chargers to keep your batteries in optimum condition.

 Battery Charger & Maintainer

-We hope this short article has explained the basics of a Dual Battery System, but for a full explanation and find out more about a dual system that will meet your needs, please feel free to call into any Battery World outlet across Australia.
+We hope this short article has explained the basics of a Dual Battery System.
+For a full explanation and to find out more about a dual system, please feel free to call any Battery World outlet across Australia.
 You can find all Battery World stores listing in the FRC App.
 And don’t forget to mention you are a Free Range Camping member to receive your Premium Club Member Discount.